 1. The most important ingredient to a successful homeschool is a confident, peaceful mom.
 Kids will pick up and emulate the attitude of the leader.
-The leader is you, and if you are panicked, disheveled or worried, they will be also.
+The leader is you, and if you are panicked, disheveled, or worried, they will be as well.

 2. Because of the above, you must chill out.
 I don’t care how hard it is, or how much room you want to leave for doubt.
 Doubt does not belong in the house of education.
 Kick him out and make room for peace.

-3. Your kids will learn in spite of you.
+3. Your kids will learn despite you.
 This means it doesn’t matter if you are doing the wrong thing or choosing the wrong curriculum, or your beautiful schedule gets all disheveled by some unforeseen event.
 Your kids are hard wired to learn and they will learn with or without you.

 5. Going to the park/getting outside is important.
-More than you can possibly imagine.
+More than you might imagine.
 Do it!

 6. Empty spaces breed creativity.
-This is true for both physical space; an empty table, an empty floor, an empty chalkboard, as well as spaces of time.
+This is true for both physical space; an empty table, an empty floor, an empty chalkboard, and spaces of time.
 If you want creative space, guard emptiness, especially when they are little.
 This will make creativity a habit.

 7. When interest is present for all involved, you can learn content at a much faster rate.
 Be interested and figure out how to get your kids interested too.